 How were the Apostles baptized?
 (The Saviour washed their feet).”

-One may reasonably dispute the authenticity of the Protevangelion and even perhaps the validity of the contents of the Loca Monachorum, but one may not reasonably dispute the fact that two geographically unconnected Christian assemblies centuries apart both understood that Eve committed adultery with the serpent.
+One may reasonably dispute the authenticity of the Protevangelion and even perhaps the validity of the contents of ms. 908, but one may not reasonably dispute the fact that two geographically unconnected Christian assemblies centuries apart both understood that Eve committed adultery with the serpent.

 Now that we have begun to see these idioms in Scripture and apocryphal biblical literature we will look to the profane literature of Mesopotamia so that we may further establish the nature of these ancient Shemitic idioms.